microsoft/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/08-Next-Steps-Conclusion.md

 ---
 title: 8.
-Next Steps & Conclusion
+Next Steps & Final Words
 sidebar_position: 1
 ---

-# Next Steps & Conclusion
+# Next Steps & Final Words

 We hope you enjoyed this workshop and learned something new!
 If you have any questions or comments, don't hesitate to reach out to us!

-If you want to go further, make the `workshop-demo-02`.
+If you want to go further, make the `Take break reminder app workshop`.
 There we will go into the `Reminder` page.
 A page that will inform you each 60 minutes to take a break.
 If you want to make this workshop, go to the Workshop Reminder App.

 If you want to learn more about Microsoft Graph, we have a lot of free courses and Learn Modules about it.
 Below you can see some interesting resources and links: